-- Place alcohol-based hand sanitizers in patient -contact areas where sinks are not available . - Provide a separate refrigerator for human consumption foods and a separate refrigerator for diagnostic samples, vaccines, and medications.
+- Place alcohol-based hand sanitizers in patient -contact areas where sinks are not available. - Provide a separate refrigerator for human consumption foods and a separate refrigerator for diagnostic samples, vaccines, and medications.

 Infection control should be considered when designing a new clinic or during expansion or renovation of existing clinics.
 An experienced architect should be employed in veterinary clinic design and infection control issues should be emphasized.
-It is also helpful to have preliminary plans evaluated or reviewed by a veterinary infection control specialist.
+Having preliminary plans evaluated or reviewed by a veterinary infection control specialist is also helpful.
 However, a precise evaluation of plans with an infection control mindset can be easily accomplished by any veterinarian.